bailabs/react_js_clean_architecture/README.md

 ## Overview
 A React JS boilerplate that makes it easy and intuitive to implement [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in react js.
 This boilerplate provides basic structure that are designed according to the Clean Architecture.

-the concept is borrrowed to this wonderfull code. https://github.com/ShadyBoukhary/flutter_clean_architecture https://github.com/janithl/react-clean-arch
+The concept is borrrowed to this wonderfull code.

+https://github.com/ShadyBoukhary/flutter_clean_architecture
+https://github.com/janithl/react-clean-arch